Issues to Consider

 Decide who’s in charge.

-The family needs to decide who is going to be managing the process; there must be one main go-to person so that the professional caregiver gets a clear message on your expectations and their performance.
+When it comes to in home care options costs, the family needs to decide who is going to be managing the process; there must be one main go-to person so that the professional caregiver gets a clear message on your expectations and their performance.
 Then, decide what you want the caregiver to do.
 Is it to help with “activities of daily living” such as personal care, bathing, feeding, and mobility?
 To make meals, do laundry or light housekeeping, grocery shop, remind Dad to take his medication, drive him to appointments or be a companion?
 Or, does he need more medical help such as wound care or other nursing-type tasks?

 What kind of caregiver do you want?